Galaco/bspzip-traverser/README.md

 # bspzip-traverser
 Generate a bspzip filelist.txt from a directory for packing into a Source Engine .bsp

-Use your working directory however you like, Traverser can build a better and smaller filelist
+Use your working directory however you like, Traverser can build a better and smaller filelist.

+#####Provided executables are built with gox.
+You can either trust these builds, or build from source yourself (see below).

 # Usage